 Seongyeol Yi

-Generally, the point at which a Promise object is created and the point at which the asynchronous request begins are the same.
-Think about using Workspace or setTimeout.
-For example, the delay function below, created using setTimeout, starts its asynchronous operation immediately when the Promise object is created.
+The moment a Promise object is created typically coincides with when the async request is made.
+Think about using fetch or setTimeout.
+For example, the delay function below using setTimeout starts the async work the instant the Promise is created.

 const delay = (ms) => new Promise((resolve) => setTimeout(resolve, ms));